getify/monio/MONADS.md

 When the side-effects are straightforward and synchronous like pulling a DOM element reference out of the DOM, or injecting its contents, it doesn't seem like the predictability/guarantees is benefitting us very much.

+So really the question I want to address here is: **why Monio's `IO` in particular?**

-However, I strongly believe, the most complex side-effects in our programs come from asynchronus operations, like performing an Ajax `fetch(..)` request, running a timer, listening for an event, performing an animation, etc. An `IO` implementation that can represent and model any form of asynchrony (and thus asynchronous side-effects) in our program, and thus extend our predictability and guarantees over *time*, is truly a game-changer.
+I strongly believe the most complex side-effects in our programs come from asynchronus operations, like performing an Ajax `fetch(..)` request, running a timer, listening for an event, performing an animation, etc. An `IO` implementation like the one **Monio** provides, which can represent and model any form of asynchrony (and thus asynchronous side-effects) in our program, and thus extend our predictability and guarantees over *time*, is truly a game-changer.

-That's exactly what **Monio**'s `IO` is.
-It automatically transforms/consumes JS promises and lifts the evaluation of an `IO` chain to a promise if any asynchronous operation is encountered.
+**Monio**'s `IO` automatically transforms/consumes JS promises and lifts the evaluation of an `IO` chain to a promise if any asynchronous operation is encountered.
 And for event streams (where a single promise doesn't adequately represent the asynchrony), `IOx` is like `IO` plus Observables (e.g., `RxJS`, etc).

-And if that's not enough to intrigue you, there's another challenge that programs face (whether you realize it or not) that `IO` addresses like a champion: how do you isolate a set of operations from the environment (like DOM, etc) around it, so that you can provide an environment/context for the code to run against?
+And if that's not enough to intrigue you, there's another challenge that programs face (whether you realize it or not) that **Monio**'s `IO` addresses like a champ: how do you isolate a set of operations from the environment (like DOM, etc) around it, so that you can provide an environment/context for the code to run against?
 This is critical for preventing unintended side-effects in the program, but it's also the most effective way to create **TESTABLE** side-effect code.

-`IO` also holds the `Reader` monad type's behavior.
-This means that an `IO` (no matter how long/involved the chain is) carries with it a provided "environment" as passed as an argument to `run(..)`.
+**Monio**'s `IO` also holds the `Reader` monad type's behavior.
+This means that an `IO` (no matter how long/involved the chain is) carries with it a provided "environment", passed as an argument to `run(..)`.

-IOW, you could define your entire program to boil down to a single `IO` instance, and if you call `run(window)`, you're running your program in the context of the browser's DOM.
+You could define your entire program to boil down to a single `IO` instance, and if you call `run(window)`, you're running your program in the context of the browser's DOM.
 But in your test suite, you could call `run(fakeDOMglobal)` on the same `IO`, and now all of the code and side-effects are automatically threaded through that alternate environment.

 It's effectively passing the entire "global" (aka, universe/scope-of-concern) into your program, whatever appropriate value that is, instead of the program automatically assuming which "global" it should apply against.